MartinRJDagleish/Scripts/README.md

+# Scripts

+This repository is a collection of (mostly) python scripts which I wrote or collected as means of automating tasks for numerous projects, such as my bachelor thesis and a lot of computational chemistry projects.

-# Python Scripts are not running in Terminal
+## Python Scripts are not running in Terminal

 If your scripts do not run anymore in the Terminal, but are opened in VS Code.